labroo2/rtassel_supp/README.md

  6. Once your files are unzipped, make a new folder where your output files will go.
 For example, if your FASTQ files are inside your Documents folder inside another folder called myFASTQs, you could make another folder in the Documents folder called tasselFASTQs.
-If your original FASTQs are in more than one folder (for example, lane1, lane2, lane3), then you must move them all into the same folder to guarantee the function will work.
+If your original FASTQs are in more than one folder (for example, lane1, lane2, lane3), then you must move them all into the same folder (for example, myFASTQs) to guarantee the function will work.

- 7. Find out the read length from your sequencing run.
-Usually the read length is 100 or 150.
-Rarely, it may be 200 or 250.
-If you don't know the read length, you can just use 260.

- 8. Now, go back to RStudio.
+ 7. Now, go back to RStudio.
 Click "Session", then "Set Working Directory", then "Choose Directory".
 Navigate to the new folder where you want your output files to go (tasselFASTQs in our example).
 Don't skip this step, or it will be hard to find your output files later.
 If you do forget, check the Documents folder first for your output files.

- 9. This step may be tricky, so try not to get frustrated.
+ 8. This step may be tricky, so try not to get frustrated.
 Open File Explorer, then navigate to the folder where your FASTQs are (myFASTQs in our example).
 Open the folder.
 You should see all your FASTQ files inside.
 Right-click one of the FASTQ files (doesn't matter which one), then click "Properties".
 A box will pop up.
 Where it says "Location:", you will see something like C:\Users\yourname\Documents\myFASTQs .
 It may be slightly different.
 But go ahead and copy that text after location.

- 10. Now, go to RStudio.
+ 9. Now, go to RStudio.
 In the Console, type barcode_faker(

- 11. Paste the location (from Step 9).
+ 10. Paste the location (from Step 9).
 Now you have something like barcode_faker(C:\Users\yourname\Documents\myFASTQs

- 12. Change all the backslashes to forward slashes.
+ 11. Change all the backslashes to forward slashes.
 Now you have something like barcode_faker(C:/Users/yourname/Documents/myFASTQs

- 13. Type a comma, a space, the read length from step 7, then end the parenthesis.
+ 12. Then, end the parenthesis.
 Add quotation marks around the location.
-You have now have barcode_faker("C:/Users/yourname/Documents/myFASTQs", 260)
+You have now have barcode_faker("C:/Users/yourname/Documents/myFASTQs")

- 14. Hit Enter.
+ 13. Hit Enter.
 The program will start running!
 Your output files should go to the folder you made in Step 6.
+     If not, they are in your working directory.
+The script will print when each of your files is finished.
 You will know the program is done when you see a blue > at the start of the line in the console again.